Living off investments defines financial independence, but getting there can be challenging.

 The good thing is that you can increase the layers in your retirement accounts, especially the income layer, to affect if and how you can live off your investments.

 If you feel discouraged, know that it, too, can increase significantly, however, by creating new skill based income streams, proactive investing or lifestyle changes, such as downsizing.
 (We gradually completely replaced prior job income with our alternative income streams.)

-Click here to watch my video Wealth Building After 50.
+Click here to watch my related video Wealth Building After 50.

 Opportunities to Live Off Investments

-As a society, we have been influenced to believe it is someone else’s responsibility, such as the government, your financial advisory, or employer, to be able to live off investments one day, which is simply retirement.
-This culture is leftover from the previous generation when corporations or the government often did provide more retirement funding, life spans were shorter, and bond yields were higher.
+As a society, we have been influenced to believe it is someone else’s responsibility, such as the government, your financial advisory, or employer, to be able to live off investments one day, which is simply “retirement”.
+This mindset is leftover from the previous generation when corporations or the government often did provide more retirement funding, life spans were shorter, and bond yields were higher.